 24 RSM Production at [9.1].

 27 Elsamex SA v.
-Honduras, ICSID Case No. ARB/09/4 (Decision on Elsamex SA's Preliminary Objections, 7 January 2014) (Elsamex); Ioan Micula and ors v.
-Romania, ICSID Case No. ARB/05/20 (Decision on the applicable arbitration rules and on the preliminary objections filed by the Respondents on Annulment, 25 June 2014) (where the tribunal dismissed the application following Romania's successful argument that the 2003 ICSID Arbitration Rules (which did not contain Rule 41(5)), rather than the 2006 ICSID Arbitration Rules (containing Rule 41(5)), applied to the annulment proceedings): see the Decision on Annulment (26 February 2016) at –); Venoklim Holding BV v.
+Honduras, ICSID Case No. ARB/09/4 (Decision on Elsamex SA's Preliminary Objections, 7 Jan.
+2014) (Elsamex); Ioan Micula and ors v.
+Romania, ICSID Case No. ARB/05/20 (Decision on the applicable arbitration rules and on the preliminary objections filed by the Respondents on Annulment, 25 Jun.
+2014) (where the tribunal dismissed the application following Romania's successful argument that the 2003 ICSID Arbitration Rules (which did not contain Rule 41(5)), rather than the 2006 ICSID Arbitration Rules (containing Rule 41(5)), applied to the annulment proceedings): see Decision on Annulment (26 Feb.
+2016) at –); Venoklim Holding BV v.
 Venezuela, ICSID Case No. ARB/12/22.
-See Potestà-2017, pages 267–271 for a discussion of the use of Rule 41(5) in annulment proceedings.
+See Potestà-2017, op. cit. note 12, pp. 267–271 for a discussion of the use of Rule 41(5) in annulment proceedings.

-31 For example, Article 1(1) of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (read with Article 9.22(4) of the Trans-Pacific Partnership Agreement), which permits the raising of preliminary objections on the ground 'that a claim is manifestly without legal merit'; Articles 28(4) and 28(5) of the 2012 US Model BIT, which provides that 'a tribunal shall address and decide as a preliminary question any objection by the respondent that, as a matter of law, a claim submitted is not a claim for which an award in favour of the claimant may be made'; Articles 10.19(4) and 10.19(5) of the 2003 Chile–US Free Trade Agreement; Articles 28(4) and 28(5) of the 2008 Rwanda–US BIT; Articles 10.20.4 and 10.20.5 of the Central America Free Trade Agreement (CAFTA).
+31 For example, Article 1(1) of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (read with Article 9.22(4) of the Trans-Pacific Partnership Agreement), which permits the raising of preliminary objections on the ground 'that a claim is manifestly without legal merit'; 2012 US Model BIT, Articles 28(4) and 28(5) provide that 'a tribunal shall address and decide as a preliminary question any objection by the respondent that, as a matter of law, a claim submitted is not a claim for which an award in favour of the claimant may be made'; 2003 Chile–US Free Trade Agreement, Articles 10.19(4) and 10.19(5); 2008 Rwanda–US BIT, Articles 28(4) and 28(5); Central America Free Trade Agreement (CAFTA), Articles 10.20.4 and 10.20.5.

 34 Pac Rim at .